- PR #482 · auth callback£186Jane · mid2h 14m

 14-day free trial on Base & Operations.
 No credit card required.
 Cancel anytime.
 Trial workspaces get Operations-tier features unlocked for the full 14 days.
 Tour the dashboard.

 - Those are task managers — they store work.
-Infersync orchestrates work: it routes tasks to humans or agents based on skill, capacity, and cost, then tells you what each task actually cost to deliver.
+Infersync orchestrates work: it routes tasks to humans or agents based on skill, availability, and cost, then tells you what each task actually cost to deliver.
 We sit one layer below your task manager, not next to it.

 Run engineering ops like it's 2030 — starting Monday.